-Crest Sensi-Stop strips are new on the market and we have seen great results!
-These are small band aid like strips that can be placed over the root surface for ten minutes and the results can last for a month.
-Due to the small size these typically work best when only one or two teeth are effected.
+Crest Sensi-Stop strips are new on the market, and we have seen great results!
+These are small band-aid like strips that can be placed on the root surface for ten minutes and the results can last for a month.
+Due to the small size, these typically work best when only one or two teeth are effected.

 Using an extra soft toothbrush and avoiding excessive pressure or scrubbing.
 You don’t want to continue to wear away the gums and root surface.
 We also recommend the Sonicare power brush to our patients with sensitive teeth as it has extra soft bristles and prevents hard scrubbing while still cleaning well.

 Avoid acidic and sugary foods that further the destruction of tooth surface.

 The above suggestions will help manage the “ZINGS”.
 Sometimes we need to address and correct the cause of the problem.
 For some people, an incorrect bite can contribute to the wear at the gumline.
 For this, we offer Invisalign trays to move the teeth back into correct alignment.

 If sensitivity is thought to be caused by teeth grinding, then we would recommend making you a custom-made night guard.

 We also offer a special polish we can use before having your teeth cleaned to reduce discomfort.
 Let us know at your next appointment where your sensitive areas are.